kiavashp/kiavashp.github.io/docs/_words/id-like-to-be.md

 or for novelty

-but to feel a little more deeply the earth beneath our feet
+but to feel a little more deeply the earth, as it shifts beneath our feet